jmartin82/mmock/README.md

       -config-path string
           Mocks definition folder (default "execution_path/config")
       -config-persist-path
-          Path to the folder where requests can be persisted (default "execution_path/data") -console
+          Path to the folder where requests can be persisted or connection string to mongo database starting with mongodb:// and having database at the end /DatabaseName (default "execution_path/data")
+      -console
           Console enabled  (true/false) (default true)
       -console-ip string